 - Technological Intelligence(TECHINT)– Tracking and monitoring suspicious activities and individuals through various means like satellite tracking, phone tapping etc.

-With the coordination of technological intelligence and human intelligence we can get real time information which is required for action against the terrorist threat or any other threat to the country.
+With the coordination of technological intelligence and human intelligence, we can get real-time information which is required for action against terrorism-related threats or any other threats to the country.

 Current Intelligence Infrastructure

 The major intelligence agencies currently operating in the country include-